awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-modify-sdp-pt-lightning.md

 # Modify a PyTorch Lightning Script<a name="data-parallel-modify-sdp-pt-lightning"></a>

 If you want to bring your [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/starter/introduction.html) training script and run a distributed data parallel training job in SageMaker, you can run the training job with minimal changes in your training script\.
-The necessary changes include the following: import the `smdistributed.dataparallel` library’s PyTorch modules, set up the environment variables for PyTorch Lightning to accept the SageMaker environment variables that are preset by the SageMaker training toolkit, and activate the [SageMaker data parallal library](https://docs.aws.amazon.com/sagemaker/latest/dg/data-parallel-intro.html) by setting the process group backend to `"smddp"`\.
+The necessary changes include the following: import the `smdistributed.dataparallel` library’s PyTorch modules, set up the environment variables for PyTorch Lightning to accept the SageMaker environment variables that are preset by the SageMaker training toolkit, and activate the [SageMaker data parallel library](https://docs.aws.amazon.com/sagemaker/latest/dg/data-parallel-intro.html) by setting the process group backend to `"smddp"`\.
 To learn more, walk through the following instructions that break down the steps with code examples\.

 **Note**
 The PyTorch Lightning support is available in the SageMaker data parallel library v1\.5\.0 and later\.